jonnyhoeven/workshop/README.md

 ### Access the cluster with Kubectl

-Kubeconfig is a file that holds information about clusters, including the hostname, certificate authority and authentication information.
+The 'Kubeconfig' is a file that holds information about clusters, including the hostname, certificate authority and authentication information.
 It's located at `~/.kube/config` and can be used by other applications to connect to the cluster.
 Keep this file secure, it's the **key** to your cluster.

-You can get the kubeconfig file from K3D by running:
+You can get the 'Kubeconfig' file from K3D by running:

 ::: info Retrieve and save kubeconfig file